 Please note that some posts contain links that earn me a small commission at no extra cost to you.

-We took the Tastes & Traditions of Lisbon Food Tour with Devour, a great tour company we had experienced several times in Spain.
+We took this Tastes & Traditions of Lisbon Food Tour, a great tour company we had experienced several times in Spain.
 Keep reading to find out what we ate and why you should take this Lisbon food tour.

 Pastries for breakfast